Minimalist photography offers interesting opportunities when it comes to making photos that are strong in composition.

 The photo was made on a lovely, warm evening with my old Canon 5D camera secured to one of my trusty Really Right Stuff tripods.

-I remember employing my favourite Really Right Stuff BH-55 LR ballhead to the tripod for enhanced composition control.
+I remember employing my favourite Really Right Stuff BH-55 LR ballhead to the tripod for enhanced control over the composition.

-While it’s certainly possible to make photos at night without a tripod, they become essential tools when extended depth of field and exacting composition are required.
+While it’s certainly possible to make photos at night without a tripod, they become essential tools when extended depth of field, sharpness and exacting composition are required.

 The photo was made at a 6-second exposure at an aperture of f/22.
 The sensitivity of the camera was set to ISO 400.